-Reliance on the reserve component will increase in LSCO.
+Reliance on the Reserve Component will increase in LSCO.
 Combat sustainment support battalions will have to provide mission command like the ordnance battalions (ammunition).
 Current technique publications identify the ammunition support missions of the ordnance battalion (ammunition) and the combat sustainment support battalions as identical.23 However, while the two organizations have the same mission, the ordnance battalion (ammunition) is the only unit dedicated to the command of ordnance companies and with the right mix of personnel for ammunition mission sets.

 A historical example of this command relationship is the 528th Quartermaster Battalion (QMB) in Vietnam.
-The 528th QMB was organized like a petroleum supply battalion, but it was explicitly activated to provide a command structure for a newly formed ammunition battalion.
-Despite the organization, the battalion received the correct personnel and assumed the ordnance support mission for the I Corps tactical zone through control of ordnance companies and detachments that were already on the ground and trained in ammunition supply functions (see figure 4).25 The war in Vietnam required providing ammunition to troops fighting an enemy across a battlefield with no front line.
-Compared to World War II with its massive Army and corresponding support requirements, the ordnance (ammunition) units in Vietnam numbered just a few to handle the conflict.
-By November 1969, the 528th QMB provided mission command for six ASPs: 571st Ordnance Company with to manage all aspects of supply in the I Corps area of operations.
-The majority of shipments came to 628th QMB by cargo ship from the United States or by intratheater shipment.
-Intratheater resupply came primarily from Cam Ranh Bay in South Vietnam, manned by additional ordnance units.
-The one battalion and six companies in I Corps were just about the strength of the current active duty ordnance (ammunition) companies, and the operations in Iraq and Afghanistan provided formable tests for ordnance (ammunition)
+The 528th QMB was organized like a petroleum supply battalion, but it was explicitly activated to provide a command structure for a newly formed ammunition battalion.24 Despite the organization, the battalion received the correct personnel and assumed the ordnance support mission for the I Corps tactical zone through to manage all aspects of supply in the I Corps area of operations.
+The majority of shipments came to 628th tratheater shipment.27 Intratheater resupply came primarily from Cam Ranh Bay in South Vietnam, manned by additional ordnance units.28 The one battalion and six companies in I Corps were just about the strength companies, and the operations in Iraq and Afghanistan of the current active duty ordnance (ammunition)